diebraga/project2/README.md

 - ✅ **Lint** — ESlint/Prettier/Editor Config.
 - ☑️ **Typescrit** — TypeScript is a typed superset of JavaScript that compiles to plain JavaScript.
 - 🔡 **Unform** — Easy peasy highly scalable ReactJS & React Native forms.
+- 🔡 **Jest** — JavaScript Testing Framework.

 ## Testing

+    **All components in the app are tested in unit tests using jest**
+    1. Go in the project folder and run: `yarn test` in your terminal.
+      -   Input element.
+          √ should be able to render an input
+              √ should be able to render an input
+      -   Button element
+          √ should be able to render button
+      -   Card element
+          √ should be able to render cards
+      -   Navbar component
+          √ should be able to render navbar correctly
+      -   Footer component
+          √ should be able to render footer correctly

 There are `console.log()`s as a test if the information has been sent or not in the forms. a validation returns the information and the possible errors.

 Forms:
   1. Go to "/", "/register" or "/login" pages, right click and inspect and sonsole.
-  2. Try to submit the empty form and verify that an error message about the required fields appears in the console and input.
+  2. Try to submit the empty form and verify that an error mes sage about the required fields appears in the console and input.
   3. Try to submit the form with an invalid email address and verify that a relevant error message appears in the console and input.
   4. Try to submit the form with all inputs valid and verify that a no errors message appears in your console and input.
     Warning: Don't use Logs returning confidential data in production.

 ## Deployment

   The website is running deployed on Netlify: